I-2-1-5.Conducting Prehearing Case Analysis and Workup

 C. General Overview of Prehearing Analysis and Workup

-In addition to performing a prehearing analysis for obtaining additional evidence, as discussed in subsection B above, HO staff (or the ALJ, if otherwise stated in the referenced citation), will take the following actions:
+In addition to performing a prehearing analysis of evidentiary issues, as discussed in subsection B above, HO staff (or the ALJ, if otherwise stated in the referenced citation), will take the following actions:

 Ensure the claim(s) file is associated with the correct claimant.

 Assess whether there is a prior claim(s) file.
 See HALLEX I-2-1-13.

-Determine whether there are special handling procedures.
+Determine whether special handling procedures apply.
 See HALLEX I-2-1-55 D.

 Determine who is a party to the hearing.
 See HALLEX I-2-1-45.

 Determine the issues in the case.
 See generally HALLEX I-2-2.

 Document whether the claimant has objected to appearing at the hearing by video teleconferencing.
 See HALLEX I-2-0-21.

 Note whether the case may be appropriate for a decision on-the-record, or whether the claimant has waived the right to a hearing.
 See HALLEX I-2-1-82.

 Determine whether the testimony of any other witness is needed at the hearing.
 For instructions regarding when field office employees can be called as witnesses, see HALLEX I-2-5-71.

 Give the claimant or the representative the opportunity to examine the claim(s) file.
 See HALLEX I-2-1-35.

 Schedule a prehearing conference, if appropriate.
 See HALLEX I-2-1-75.

 For claim(s) remanded by the Appeals Council, request clarification before scheduling a hearing if the ALJ cannot carry out the directive(s) set forth in the remand order, or if the directive(s) appears to have been rendered moot.
 See HALLEX I-2-1-85.